kayagoban/shadowlands/README.md

 ## Quickstart

+#### Credstick (hardware wallet) required

+Shadowlands requires a credstick (which some people call a hardware wallet) to function.
+The following hardware has been tested: Ledger Nano S, Ledger Blue, Trezor original and Trezor T.

 #### Full node required
 If you have access to a full node over HTTP or Websockets, you can connect to it.

 Otherwise you'll need to install and sync the [Parity](https://github.com/paritytech/parity-ethereum/releases) or [Geth](https://geth.ethereum.org/downloads/) Ethereum client.
 Both options require about 200GB free space and an SSD drive.

 #### MacOS
 1. Install a modern Python3 from the official repo: [Python for MacOS](https://www.python.org/downloads/mac-osx/)